 Op-Eds: WSN welcomes op-eds from members of the NYU community and those affiliated with the university and its surrounding neighbors in Greenwich Village.
-What should an op-ed be, how long, warn of editing.
 Please note that upon publication, either online or in print, any op-ed piece becomes the property of Washington Square News.
 WSN does not remove or modify published articles at the request of the writer.
 Op-eds should be no longer than 800 words.
 Here are basic guidelines for a WSN opinion article.
 Email submissions to [email protected].

 Letters to the Editor: A letter to the editor should be no longer than 400 words and must refer to a piece published in Washington Square News.
 Please note that upon publication, either online or in print, any op-ed piece becomes the property of Washington Square News.
 Submit letters to [email protected].